mmu-webdesign/IWD-web-term2/rwd-week-3.md

 [See how Apple use backgrounds to define sections on the current Mac page](https://www.apple.com/uk/mac/)  using subtle colours and (often) strong media.

-Use your colour scheme to provide contrast bewteen your `<section>`s.
+Use your colour scheme to provide contrast between your `<section>`s.

 ```
 /* background colours for sections */